walliski/myranks-for-gokz/README.md

     * Not sure if it would be based on the servers default rank though, or the players own...
 How can we prevent extra loading if people are jumping between modes quickly?
 Calculate rank on join, and then only on finished map, not on mode switch?
+* Foreign keys with delete cascade for the Myrank table?